 If You’re Pushed For Time, Consider Your Fitness

-(Made it to the Kotor Fortress at the top, sweaty and red but still smiling!)
+Made it to the top of the Kotor City Walls, sweaty and red but still smiling!

 Consider The Time of Year & Day (Temperature)

 Again, especially if you are part of a tour group you may not have a choice of what time you stop in Kotor.
 I visited at the beginning of MAY and my tour dropped me in Kotor right on mid-day.
 It was 20c/68f and sunny when I started (but then it did come over cloudy), this probably would have been my limit, if the day was any hotter I think I may have passed out!
 We were told that in the summer, temperatures in Kotor reach upwards of 30c/86f, the only option would be to make the climb in the morning or evening.